BassT23/Proxmox/docs/notifications.md

 single-target check or update can send one summary containing only that job's target; global and scheduled summaries are unaffected.
-`EMAIL_DAILY_CHECK` defaults to true and controls notifications for scheduled checks only.
+`EMAIL_DAILY_CHECK` defaults to true and controls notifications for scheduled checks only; the Web UI labels this setting **Email for scheduled checks**.
 Manual global runs and update notifications are unaffected.

 Notifications distinguish available updates from healthy/no-update, offline, unsupported, not-checked, and error states.
 A target error remains